aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ```

 ### **Set External Workbook**
-Using Aspose.Slides for .NET, an external workbook can be assigned to a chart as a data source.
-For this purpose **IChartData.SetExternalWorkbook** method has been added.
+Using the **`IChartData.SetExternalWorkbook`** method, you can assign an external workbook to a chart as its data source.
+This method can also be used to update a path to the external workbook (if the latter has been moved).

-**SetExternalWorkbook()** method can be also used to update a path to the external workbook if it has been moved.
-Workbooks placed on remote resources unavailable for data editing but still can be assigned as an external data source.
-If the relative path was provided for an external workbook, it converts to full path automatically.
+While you cannot edit the data in workbooks stored in remote locations or resources, you can still use such workbooks as an external data source.
+If the relative path for an external workbook is provided, it gets converted to a full path automatically.

-The implementation is demonstrated below in an example.
+This C# code shows you how to an external workbook:

 ```c#
 // The path to the documents directory.